BIS launches new fund to nurture Asia green bond market By Reuters - Up News Info

 “The fund will work closely with the Asian Development Bank (ADB) and other development financial institutions as well as other issuers,” the statement said.

-The new fund will follow two other green bond funds the Bank of Japan already launched over the past two years, underscoring the increasing focus central banks are putting in supporting efforts to fight climate change.
+The new fund will follow two other green bond funds the BIS already launched over the past two years, underscoring the increasing focus central banks are putting in supporting efforts to fight climate change.

-The Bank of Japan decided in July to start buying green bonds using its foreign reserves, largely as a symbolic move to raise awareness on the need to promote green finance.
+The Bank of Japan, for one, decided in July to start buying green bonds using its foreign reserves, largely as a symbolic move to raise awareness on the need to promote green finance.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.